Food Diary Worksheet

 People can develop unhealthy eating habits for different reasons.
 Some people use food as a reward, punishment, or comfort.
 Others may struggle with maintaining their appetite or overeat when feeling stressed.
 Establishing and maintaining a healthy diet is a critical part of mental health.
 Without a healthy body, a client in therapy will struggle to maintain a healthy mindset toward healing.

-Teaching clients how to be mindful of their diet and eating habits can them with managing stress, body image issues, and more.
-A food diary can be a helpful tool for tracking habits related to diet and appetite.
+Teaching clients how to be mindful of their eating habits can support better stress management, improve body image, and promote overall well-being.
+A food diary can be a helpful tool for tracking dietary habits and appetite.

 About This Worksheet

-The Food Diary worksheet is a log where clients can record their eating habits, triggers, and portions.
-This worksheet provides a chart for clients to track how their feelings and eating habits affect each other.
-This exercise helps identify and modify unhealthy eating patterns and attitudes.
+Clients can use the Food Diary worksheet to log their eating habits, triggers, and portions.
+This worksheet provides a chart for clients to track how their feelings and eating habits affect each other, helping them identify and modify unhealthy patterns and attitudes.

 Instructions